 Improve teaching, learning and knowledge processes in a variety of contexts.

 Interactions in digital environments produce data.
 Learning analytics is the field of study that uses this data to understand what individuals have learned, how teams perform most effectively, and the networks that support social and organizational knowledge development.
 The University of Texas at Arlington’s Master of Science in Learning Analytics (MSLA) is the world’s first fully online program intended for individuals who want to pursue a career in fields that are impacted by the digitization of learning, sensemaking, and knowledge processes in complex information environments.
-With the rapid rise of digital technologies for work and learning, this program is ideal for anyone interested in learning how to use data to gain insight into how people and systems produce knowledge.
-The program will benefit faculty, teachers, corporate learning specialists, sociologists, or others interested in using data as a research instrument to understand human social and cognitive processes.

 The 36-credit hour program offers two pathways, with one requiring a traditional research thesis and the other requiring a capstone project.
 Additionally, students following both paths will complete six core courses and electives that suit their needs and contexts.

 Core Coursework (18 Hours):

 Electives (12 Hours):

 Prerequisites: Completion of LAPS 5310, LAPS 5320, LAPS 5330 and LAPS 5340 or LAPS 5360.